De Librije

 De Librije ([də liˈbrɛiə]) is a restaurant in Zwolle, Netherlands.
 It is a fine dining restaurant that has been awarded one or more Michelin stars since 1993.
 It carried one star in the period 1993–1998, two stars in the period 1999-2003 and three stars since 2004.
 In 2007 and 2008, the restaurant received a score of 19.5 and became Restaurant of the Year in the Dutch edition of Gault Millau.

 The restaurant was formerly located in the old library of a 15th-century Dominican abbey, hence the name "De Librije".
-In 2015, the establishment moved to replace its secondary location on the other side of the Thorbeckegracht which housed the "Librije's Zusje" (Librijes little sister) as part of the "Librije's Hotel".
-The chef de cuisine is Jonnie Boer and his wife Thérèse Boer-Tausch is maître and sommelier.
-The couple, who both already worked in the restaurant, bought the establishment in 1992.
+In 2015, the establishment moved to replace its secondary location on the other side of the Thorbeckegracht, which housed the "Librije's Zusje" (Librije's little sister) as part of the "Librije's Hotel".
+The chef de cuisine was Jonnie Boer and his wife Thérèse Boer-Tausch is maître and sommelier.In 1992, the couple—both of whom already worked at the restaurant—purchased the establishment.